ronny8877/gobi/ReadMe.md

 Either download the binary from the releases or build it yourself.  :)

 ## Usage
-The app is simple, It needs a json file named <b>input.json</b> to be present in the same directory as the binary.
-The json file should have the following structure:
+The app is simple, It needs a json file named <b>api.json</b> to be present in the same directory as the binary.
+If the file is not present we'll create a new Empty file The json file should have the following structure:

 ```json
 {